 Using a slotted spoon, add the meatballs to the sauce and continue cooking on high for 2-3 hours.
 Transfer the meatballs to a bowl and serve with toothpicks.

-This appetizer play on that 1950’s classic combo: frozen meatballs, grape jelly, slow cooker.
-That said, once you realize how little work making meatballs actually entails, you’ll never go back to frozen (unless you freeze your own!), promise.
+This appetizer plays on that 1950’s classic combo: frozen meatballs, grape jelly, slow cooker.
+That said, once you realize how little work making cocktail meatballs actually entails, you’ll never go back to frozen (unless you freeze your own!), promise.
 I made these balls even more simple by not including fresh onion or garlic and reverting to dried spices.
 After covering these puppies in sauce, you’ll never mess the fresh onion.

 Speaking of sauce, instead of the traditional grape jelly, I took a hint from Food & Wine and used currant jelly, to add a little more depth of flavor and a unique touch to the classic.
 I also added Sriracha to spice things up!